 BiographyGrace Kelly was born on November 12, 1929 in Philadelphia, the third of four children.
 Her father, the son of Irish immigrants, had built up a successful brick business, and was well known as a former Olympic triple gold medallist for sculling as well as being a prominent Democrat in local politics.
 Grace's elder brother John, followed the family's athletic tradition and became an Olympic rowing bronze medallist in 1956.

 Grace was educated at Ravenhill Academy and Stevens School, in Germantown, Philadelphia, where she first became interested in acting and dancing.
-She started fashion modeling with her mother and sisters at local events but the idea of becoming an actress had taken hold and, after graduating from High School in 1947, she moved to New York City to study acting at the American Academy of Dramatic Arts.
+She started fashion modelling with her mother and sisters at local events but the idea of becoming an actress had taken hold and, after graduating from High School in 1947, she moved to New York City to study acting at the American Academy of Dramatic Arts.
 Whilst there she continued to work as a fashion model and appeared on the cover of Cosmopolitan and other magazines.

 Before her Hollywood career began, Grace learned her trade as a stage and television actress and her Broadway debut was in Strindberg's 'The Father', starring Raymond Massey.
 She was seen by television producer Delbert Mann, who cast her in a live TV production adapted from a Sinclair Lewis novel.
 The beautiful young girl was a great success and went on to appear in almost 60 live TV programmes.